ligato/docs/docs/plugins/vpp-plugins.md

 response, err := client.Update(context.Background(), &configurator.UpdateRequest{Update: config, FullResync: true})
 ```

+---

 ## NAT Plugin

 Network address translation (NAT) is a method for translating IP addresses belonging to different address domains by modifying the address information in the packet header.
 The NAT plugin provides control plane functionality for the VPP data plane implementation of NAT44.

-The NAT plugin is defined in the [NAT model][nat-model].
+---

 ### NAT Global Configuration

 The global NAT configuration is a special case of data grouped under single key.
 This means there is no unique character as a part of the key, so there is only one global NAT configuration.
 Interfaces marked as NAT-enabled should be present in VPP but if not, the KV scheduler caches the configuration for later use when the interface becomes available.

-NAT global configuration data is defined in the [NAT model][nat-model].
+**References**

+- [NAT global proto][nat-proto]
+- [NAT global model ][nat-model]

 The NAT global configuration is divided into several independent parts pertaining to specific VPP NAT features: